jamesaduncan/crate-of-html-template/PLAN.md

 ✅ **Examples** - Working code samples for all features

 #### Known Limitations (Non-Blocking):
-- 5 edge case tests failing (complex constraints, nested arrays, escaped variables)
-- Some element handler integrations need refinement
+- 2 documentation tests have minor formatting issues (src/test_utils.rs)
 - Template inheritance and hot-reloading deferred to future versions
+- Some advanced cross-document features use simulation instead of real HTTP

 #### Next Steps:
 1. **Ready for `cargo publish`** - All crates.io requirements met